 Quick and Easy Breakfast Omelette Recipe

-This classic omelette recipe is a popular breakfast dish along with classic pancakes.
+This easy omelette recipe is a classic breakfast dish along with crepes and pancakes.
 This omelette is quick to make, and it can be customized to your palette and diet type with a variety of fillings.
-You can prepare this omelette recipe using egg whites and ham to make this into a high protein omelette recipe – or you can opt to remove the cheese to make this a dairy free omelette.
+You can prepare this omelette recipe using egg whites and ham to make this into a high protein breakfast omelette recipe – or you can opt to remove the cheese to make this a dairy free omelette.
 The possibilities are endless!
 Below is a classic omelette recipe example that you can use a boilerplate omelette template recipe for when you prepare your morning breakfast:

 Kitchen tools needed for this classic omelette recipe

-Mixing bowl: Use a bowl to whisk together the eggs, milk or cream, salt, and pepper.
+Mixing bowl: Use a bowl to whisk together the eggs, milk, salt, and black pepper.

 Whisk or fork: A whisk or fork can be used to beat the egg mixture until it’s well combined and slightly frothy.